-At the Education Center, the trail continues on to the west via the Jack A. Markell Trail, starting with another incredible boardwalk section built to allow trail users to explore the preserved wetlands with minimal disruption to the environment.
-That trail continues all the way into New Castle, which allows for a largely flat, seamless and scenic journey between the two cities.
+From the education center, the route continues west via the Jack A. Markell Trail, starting with another picturesque boardwalk section built to allow trail users to explore the preserved wetlands with minimal disruption to the environment.
+That trail continues all the way into New Castle, allowing for a largely flat, seamless, and scenic journey between the two cities.

-With ample benches and numerous trail amenities, beautiful native trees and flowers, and lovely views of the adjacent river, the Riverwalk offers great outdoor recreation opportunities for residents and visitors alike.
+With ample benches, numerous trail amenities, beautiful native trees and flowers, and lovely views of the adjacent river, the Wilmington Riverwalk offers great outdoor recreation opportunities for residents and visitors alike.

-Paid and time-limited parking is also available at the northern end of the trail next to Tubman Garrett Riverfront Park on Rosa Parks Drive.
-The Amtrak and Septa train station that serves Wilmington is also located just north of the park, with easy access to the trail.
+Paid and time-limited parking is available at the northern end of the trail next to Tubman-Garrett Riverfront Park on Rosa Parks Dr between S Market St and S Walnut St. The Amtrak and Septa train station that serves Wilmington is also located just north of the park, with easy access to the trail.

 TrailLink is a free service provided by Rails-to-Trails conservancy